 If the frequency and intensity of your seizures are manageable, a knowledgeable independent agent will be able to go straight to a few preferred providers that have historically accepted epileptic patients.

-Insurers take sleep apnea more seriously than patients do.
-However, the condition is extremely common, with more than 3 million cases per year in the U.S. It’s also very treatable and–with certain providers–insurable.
+Insurers take sleep apnea more seriously than patients usually do.
+However, the condition is extremely common, with more than 3 million cases per year in the U.S. It’s also very treatable and–with certain providers– very insurable.

 Research shows that among men and women ages 50 to 64, the 5-year survival rate for various types of cancer was 39 to 68 percent higher in those diagnosed between 2005 and 2009 compared to people of the same age diagnosed between 1990 and 1994.